Limited Grants Of Probate In AlbertaJeff Kahane2021-02-20T14:22:58+00:00

 Cost Of Lawyers For The Application

 Once you retain a lawyer for probate, most of the work for the Limited Grant of Probate is included in that cost.
 The additional work to allow for a fast ability to legally sell a home or deal with other assets is under $500.
+Once we complete the limited grant the rest of the probate follows suit.
 Often, the savings in maintaining the assets, paying a mortgage, utilities and insurance, more than offset this cost.

 Hiring Lawyers To Start A Limited Grant Of Probate